 - Execute the Smart City Proposal with complete operational freedom.

-- Take measures to comply with the requirements of MoUD with respect to the implementation of the Smart Cities programme.
+- Take measures to comply with the requirements of MoHUA with respect to the implementation of the Smart Cities programme.

 - Mobilize resources within timelines and take measures necessary for the mobilisation of resources.

 - Approve and act upon the reports of a third-party review and monitoring agency.